1trickPwnyta/quick-phrase/README.md

 ### Upgrading to Version 1.1.0 ###
 1. Add a submitter column to the tag table in the web database, int(4), NULL allowed, default NULL, foreign key user.id ON DELETE SET NULL.
+2. Copy the config.Example.js file and name it config.js.
+Open the file and modify the configuration parameters as necessary.